makrai/notes/maynez2005-faithful-abs-summ.md

 * saliency: Chen and Bansal (2018) asked human annotators to assess the summary relevance measuring both the saliency and the presence of contradictory/unrelated information
-* Dhingra+ (2019) proposed a new automatic metric, PARENT, for data-to-text generation (Lebret+ 2016; Wiseman+ 2017) which
+* Dhingra+ (2019) proposed a new automatic metric, PARENT, for data-to-text gen (Lebret+ 2016; Wiseman+ 2017)
   * aligns n-grams from the reference and generated texts to the source table to measure the accuracy of n-grams that are entailed from the source table
-* Goodrich+ (2019) proposed a model-based automatic metric to assess the faithfulness of Wikipedia summaries; they trained an
+* Goodrich+ (2019) proposed a model-based automatic metric to assess the faithfulness of Wikipedia summaries
   * end-to-end model to extract a complete set of OpenIE-style (Banko+ 2007) facts from both the source text and the generated summary.
 The summary is faithful if it is precise in generating facts from the source text
-  * In our experiments with OpenIEbased measures, we found that they are not suited for evaluating extreme summarization models; all models perform poorly on these metrics without any significant differences.
-Like ours, few
+  * we found that OpenIE-based measures are not suited for eval extreme summ
+    * all models perform poorly on these metrics without any significant differences
 * recent works (some concurrent) have explored NLI and question answering models to detect factual consistency in generated text (Welleck+ 2019; Falke+ 2019; Kryscinski+ 2019b; Wang+ 2020).
 In line with our